Outlook for Photography Jobs

 Salaried Photography Jobs vs. Self-Employment

 There are benefits to both self-employment and working in salaried photography jobs.
-Here are some factors to consider before you choose which option is better for you:
+Here are some factors to consider before you choose which option is best for you: